 1. What Types of Benefits Matter Most to Applicants?

 Employees across the board consider health benefits to be the most important benefit a job can offer.
-Consider physical health, mental health, dental, and vision insurance as a means to lure qualified employees in, even if you can’t compete with businesses when it comes to salary.
+Consider physical health, mental health, disability, dental, and vision insurance as a means to lure qualified employees in, even if you can’t compete with businesses when it comes to salary.

 2. Can Government Workers Work Remotely?